-Samsung Delays the Launch of the Galaxy Fold Indefinitely, Just Days Before Release Date
+Samsung Delays Launch of Galaxy Fold Indefinitely, Days Before Release

 by Samra Anees

 When Samsung announced the Samsung Galaxy Fold, there was a lot of hype around it because it was the first foldable phone to launch in the U.S. and an impressive feat of engineering; however, days before the phone is meant to launch, Samsung is delaying the launch indefinitely due to several issues with the phone as testers reviewed it.

 This blog highlights the issues testers had with the phone and what this means for Samsung.